Driving a car is something that comes second nature to every driver.

 Drum brakes not working?

-Drum brakes consist of two components; a brake drum and a brake shoe.
+Drum brakes consist of two components; a drum and a shoe.
 The type of brake also uses friction but in a slightly different process.
 A hollow drum turns with the wheel, and when the brake pedal is pushed down, a hydraulic cylinder pushes the brake shoes with friction linings against the inner surface of the brake drum.
 This creates friction therefore slowing the car down.

 If you think your car’s brakes needs a bit of TLC, or you need to find a local garage that offer brake repair services, why not try WhoCanFixMyCar?
 We’ll find the best garage to help suit your needs.
 If you have any questions the do not hesitate to get in touch.